-FutureLearn is an awarded platform for online learning and now they have a new online course "Caring for Children Moving Alone: Protecting Unaccompanied and Separated Children".
+FutureLearn, an awarded platform for online learning is now offering a new online course, ‘Caring for Children Moving Alone: Protecting Unaccompanied and Separated Children.’

-This course is about the care and protection of unaccompanied and separated refugee and migrant children who are moving across and between countries.
-This course will provide an understanding of the risks and vulnerabilities these children face.
-It will inform the improvement of policy, practice and delivery of support services that uphold children’s rights and meet their best interests.
-The course will provide examples of promising practice.
-It will stimulate the exchange of ideas and experience between learners around the world.
+The course focuses on the care and protection of unaccompanied and separated refugee and migrant children moving across and between countries.
+It provides an understanding of the risks and vulnerabilities these children face, and aims to improve the policies, practice and delivery of support services that uphold children’s rights and meet their best interests.
+The course will provide examples of promising practice, and will stimulate the exchange of ideas and experience between learners around the world.

-- Illustrating examples of suitable alternative care and support for unaccompanied and separated children being practiced around the world.
+- Illustrating international examples of suitable alternative care and support for unaccompanied and separated children.

 - The skills those working with unaccompanied and separated children on the move should have.

-- How to fully assess needs and vulnerabilities of unaccompanied and separated children and make decisions that are in their best interests.
+- How to fully assess the needs and vulnerabilities of unaccompanied and separated children, and how to make decisions that are in their best interests.

 - How to build coordination and cooperation between the humanitarian sector and alternative care professionals to improve responses to unaccompanied and separated children.